 Eggs add structure and rise to these healthy sweet potato chocolate muffins.

 Dark chocolate or chocolate chips.
-I just chop up dark chocolate but use dark chocolate chips if you prefer.
+I chop up dark chocolate, but you can use dark chocolate chips if you prefer.
 Most good quality dark chocolate is dairy-free, but if you are lactose intolerant do check.
-The chocolate is optional, although who doesn't want double chocolate muffins;)
+The chocolate is optional (although who doesn't want double chocolate muffins!)

 Baking powder and bicarbonate of soda.
 There's two raising agents in this recipe as oat flour needs a little more lift than other types of flour.

-A pinch of salt enhances the chocolate flavour.
+A pinch of salt enhances the chocolate flavour, but you can omit it if you are on a low-salt diet.

 How to make sweet potato chocolate muffins